Sheets To Labels

 If something looks wrong, fix the sheet or mapping first, then export again.

-Preview Avery labels before PDF export
+Preview compatible labels before PDF export

 Export and Print the PDF